Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 		- Language policy: If a "target-language" is provided, write narrative text (description, body content, footer values) in that language.
 DO NOT translate the Conventional Commit <type> token; it must be one of: feat, fix, docs, style, refactor, perf, test, build, ci, chore.
 Do not translate footer tokens such as BREAKING CHANGE or Refs.
 		- Body (when multiple files changed or when clarification helps):
 			- Start body after exactly one blank line.
-			- Prefer 1–3 concise bullet points unless the template specifies otherwise.
+			- Default style (no user-template): prefer 1–3 short paragraphs separated by blank lines.
+Do NOT use list markers (no "- ", "* ", or numbers).
-			- If a user template requires a specific body structure (sections, headings, bullet markers, labels, or phrasing), FOLLOW IT EXACTLY.
+			- If a user template requires a specific body structure (sections, headings, bullet markers, labels, or phrasing), FOLLOW IT EXACTLY and use bullets only when explicitly required by the template.
 		- Footers:
 			- Start after exactly one blank line (after body if present).
 			- Use the format "Token: value".
 Use "-" instead of spaces in tokens, except "BREAKING CHANGE".